 The quality of the air you breathe is logically related to allergic reactions.
 If the air quality is polluted, you may experience symptoms that make breathing difficult.

 What to do about poor indoor air quality?

-If you suffer from polluted air in your home, you can effectively improve it with the help of an air purifier.
-An air cleaner is a device that draws in air and filters out the sources of pollution using a multi-layer filter, after which clean air is blown into the room.
-During this process, negative ions are dispersed throughout the room; these ions attach themselves to fine dust particles so that these particles come down and can be sucked in by the air cleaner.
-The capacity of an air cleaner can be demonstrated using the Clean Air Delivery Rate (CADR).
-The CADR indicates how many cubic metres an air cleaner cleans per hour and depends on the power of the air cleaner and the type of filter.
+If you suffer from polluted air in your home, you can effectively improve it by using a air purifier.
+A air purifier is a device that draws in air and filters out the sources of pollution using a multi-layer filter, after which clean air is blown into the room.
+During this process, negative ions are dispersed through the room; these attach to fine dust particles so that they descend and can be extracted by the air purifier .
+The capacity of a air purifier can be demonstrated using the Clean Air Delivery Rate (CADR).
+The CADR indicates how many cubic metres a air purifier cleans per hour and depends on the capacity of the air purifier and the type of filter.